 I think the first book I ever read on the subject was called Sugar Blues, by William Dufty.
 Research continues to be done, and sugar has now been found to contribute to tooth decay, gum disease, type 2 diabetes, osteoporosis, heart disease, and some auto-immune diseases.
 How can something as innocent-looking as sugar, something we’ve eaten since we were toddlers, do so much damage to the human body?
 And how can a common food substance become addictive?

-Edit 3/29/2011 - I just watched an 89 minute video that explains some vitally important things about sugar and the American diet.
+If you have the time, be sure to watch this 89 minute video that explains some vitally important things about sugar and the American diet.
 I think this video is so important that I’m fitting it into the middle of this post – even though I know you may watch the video and never read the rest of my article.

 But that’s OK, because what Dr. Lustig has to say if far more important – if you feel you’re addicted to sugar, if you have kids, if you’re worried about being overweight or getting diabetes, or if anyone in the family has heart disease, you need to watch this video.
 I admit that it isn’t a short YouTube entertainment flick, but it’s worth every minute of your attention, I promise.
 He explains, among other things: